-The Rule of 3 (Sometimes called the Law of 3): Many witches, paticularly those who practice the Wiccan path, believe in something called the Rule of 3.
-The Rule of 3 states that whatever intentions you put out into the universe are sent back to you threefold, similar to karma.
+Many witches, particularly those who practice the Wiccan path, believe in something called the Rule of 3.
+This states that whatever intentions you put out into the universe are sent back to you threefold, similar to karma.
 If you cast positive spells, you will receive the benefits of that positivity threefold.
 If you cast negative or harmful spells, you will receive the consequences of that negativity threefold.
-There are many different interpretations, and it is important to remember that the Rule of 3, while often quoted as if it applies to all Magick practitioners, is largely a tenet of Wicca.
-Many of us who practice Magick do not believe in the Rule of 3, and among those who do, there are a variety of interpretations as to what the Rule of 3 actually means.
+There are many different interpretations, and it is important to remember that the Rule of 3, while often quoted as if it applies to all magick practitioners, is largely a tenet of Wicca.
+Many of us who practice magick do not believe in the Rule of 3, and among those who do, there are a variety of interpretations as to what it actually means.

 What Is Magick To You?

 Do you believe Magick is:

 Closing Thoughts on Witchcraft and Magick

 There is no one right way to practice witchcraft, but there are some pitfalls to avoid.
 You are not required to buy anything to begin practicing witchcraft, but there are plenty of cheap witchcraft supplies and tools that can make practice more effective.
-There is no unified path when it comes to Magick, but there are common traditions chosen by many of the witches, sorcerers, and others who practice today.
+There is no unified path when it comes to magick, but there are common traditions chosen by many of the witches, sorcerers, and others who practice today.

 Witchcraft is a personal path, a neutral practice that is shaped by the character of your intentions.
-Whichever path you choose, respect the force of Magick and respect yourself enough to put the time and research into shaping your own path.
+Whichever path you choose, respect the force of magick and respect yourself enough to put the time and research into shaping your own path.
 Learning from other witches is essential, but only you can decide where this winding path leads.